I have been asked many times to share our story, and I have done parts of it over the last couple of years.

 My Mum and Nan both showed signs of magnesium deficiency throughout their lives….plus what I’ve since learned to be further mineral imbalances as the mag is really a symptom of bigger things….so by the time I was born as the third child, then had twins myself, an ectopic pregnancy that nearly killed me and less than a year later, I was pregnant again with my super reactive child….it’s not really a surprise I didn’t have a lot minerals-wise to give her!!

 At that point I set to start implementing Morley’s recommendations.

-I added extra salts to support my tanked out adrenal system….that’s what takes care of you during flight or fight responses – I had tanked it after yeaaaars of being under perpetual stress.
+I added extra potassium and sodium to support my tanked out adrenal system….these are important to your body during flight or fight responses – mine had tanked after yeaaaars of being under perpetual stress.

-I used digestive enzymes to help add lemon juice to make the recommended adrenal cocktail drink (oranges were a trigger of migraines in me, had been for years!)….the fear of something so naturally high in chemicals was petrifying!
+I used digestive enzymes to help, added lemon juice to make the recommended adrenal cocktail drink (oranges were a trigger of migraines in me, had been for years!)….plus the fear of something so naturally high in chemicals was petrifying!
 But I felt the challenge was needed.